boardend/foss4g-2022-webassembly4g/slides.md

 ---

-# Emscripten: Waht it does?
+# Emscripten: What it does?

 - **"Emscripten Magic"**
   - Emscripten can be used to compile almost any portable C/C++ code to JavaScript
-  - System library provided by Emscripten
+  - System libraries provided by Emscripten
     - SDL, Multimedia and Graphics, Networking, File System, Audio, ...
   - Binding between JS and WebAssembly